-Sitting at number 1 at the time was a song with an unusual history.
+Here’s a song with an unusual history.
 It’s All in the Game dates back to 1911, when banker Charles G Dawes wrote Melody in A Major.
-It soon also became known as Dawes’s Melody, and followed him into his political career, and he came to hate it.
+It soon also became known as Dawes’s Melody, and followed him into his political career, and he came to hate it over this time.
 Dawes eventually became Vice President of the United States under Calvin Coolidge from 1925 to 1929.

 In 1951, Brill Building songwriter Carl Sigman decided to write lyrics to this melody.
 He had a knack for adapting songs, and specialised in writing English lyrics to songs composed in other languages.
 For example, in 1953 he wrote lyrics for that year’s Christmas number 1, Answer Me.
 Bizarrely, on the day Sigman took his finished work, It’s All in the Game, to Warner Brothers publishing executive Mac Goldman, Dawes died of a heart attack.
 Goldman quipped that Sigman’s lyrics must have killed him.

-Tommy Edwards was born in Richmond, Virginia in 1922.
+In a strange political link, Tommy Edwards, who made the song a hit, was born Thomas Jerreson Edwards in Richmond, Virginia on 15 October 1922.
 He began performing at nine years old, but it was in 1946 that he began a recording contract with MGM.
 He began making inroads into the charts three years later, before hitting number 18 with his waltz-time cover of It’s All in the Game.
 By 1958 however, MGM were ready to drop Edwards.
 In a last-ditch effort to save his career, he hit upon the idea of re-recording his hit in a doo-wop style.
 One of the first stereo singles to ever be recorded, the new version struck gold.

-Written by: Charles G. Dawes (music) & Carl Sigman (lyrics)
+Written by: Charles G. Dawes & Carl Sigman

 Weeks at number 1: 3 (7-27 November)